 What is phishing?

 Phishing is any form of contact to extract confidential information.
 This is done via social media, fake emails, counterfeit websites and by telephone.
-Fraudsters ‘fish’ for information from potential victims by sending emails, posting social media messages, sending text messages or calling you claiming some form of urgency.
+Fraudsters ‘fish’ for information from potential victims by sending emails, sending messages on social media, sending text messages to you cellphone or calling you claiming some form of urgency.
 The goal is to gain access to digital or physical property.
 If you enter your login details in a fake site or provide them with this information on a call or message, the scammers can use it to access the details to enter on your account and clear it without you even knowing.

 What can I do to prevent phishing?

 You can prevent phishing with the following tips:

 - Secure yourself